lu-wo/DETRtime/README.md

 The repository consists of general functionality to run the DETRtime model and it's supplementing Baseline architectures from the paper on all benchmarked datasets.
 The Baselines contain state-of-the-art architectures such as U-Net, SalientSleepNet, InceptionTime, Xception, and many more.

 All models can be run on different segmentation datasets.
-We provide 4 ocular event datasets (large grid paradigm and visual symbol search as well as the real-world paradigms of watching movies and reading text).
+We provide 4 ocular event datasets: Large grid paradigm (dots) and visual symbol search (vss) as well as the more natural paradigms of watching movies and reading text (zuco).
+The ocular event datasets are available in the segmentation section of the [EEGEyeNet OSF repository](https://osf.io/ktv7m/).
 In addition to that, the models can be benchmarked on the publicly available Sleep-EDF-153 dataset for sleep stage segmentation available here: [sleep-edf](https://www.physionet.org/content/sleep-edfx/1.0.0/).

 ## Installation (Environment)